 The future of retail is experiential: shoppers say they would return to in-store shopping for more immersive experiences

-11th February 2020: <Insert opening statement about the state of retail in your country with a supporting reference or link.
-For example, in the UK: Amid a challenged high street – which has seen UK bricks-and-mortar retail experience great losses in 2019, from closures to dropping footfall – technology could be an answer to a revival in high street shopping.> New research has found that experientialism is crucial to changing shoppers’ behaviour, and could even see them shun online giants and mobile buying in favour of more shopping in store.
+11th February 2020: Amid a challenged high street – which has seen UK bricks-and-mortar retail experience great losses in 2019, from closures to dropping footfall – technology could be an answer to a revival in high street shopping.
+New research has found that experientialism is crucial to changing shoppers’ behaviour, and could even see them shun online giants and mobile buying in favour of more shopping in store.
 The survey found that three-quarters of respondents (75%) would change their shopping behaviour if more shops on the high street had an experiential element, rising to 80% of Generation Z and Millennials.

 New European research, commissioned by global technology firm Epson, entitled “The Experiential Future”, highlights how valuable immersive and experiential elements are the future of retail outlets and the high street, especially when it comes to younger shoppers.
 Nearly seven-in-ten (67%) of Millennials would be more likely to shop in-store if there was an experiential element included, followed by 65% of Generation Z, 58% of Generation X and 52% of Baby Boomers.

 These findings show a clear opportunity for retail businesses to start harnessing the power of experientialism.
 From projection mapping and holograms to gesture control and motion and facial tracking, immersive technologies can and should be used by brands to provide one-of-a-kind experiences that amaze and delight and deepen the customer/brand relationship.